-All exams for this class are taken online.
+The final exam in this class is offered both in person and online.
+You can choose either option.
 However, I reserve the right to require proctored (in person) exams as needed.
 I will notify you well in advance of any examination dates.